Best Microphone Under 50 Dollars – USB and XLR – 2024

 Lead Author & Researcher

-Quite a few people approach me in some communities I'm in, asking for good starter mic recommendations.
+Quite a few people approach me in some communities I’m in, asking for good starter mic recommendations.
 I usually ask if they prefer to buy an audio interface with it or just need something that can stand alone.
 That brings me to recommend either an XLR mic or a USB mic.
-Some of them eventually become recording clients so I have some experience working with recorded tracks with a few of the mics in this guide.
-With proper vocal and instrument recording techniques, a decent room without many reflections, many of these mics have had vocals made their way to songs that are now reaching hundreds of thousands of plays on various platforms.
-Do check out each one's unique features to see which one suits your purpose the best.
+Some of them eventually become recording clients, so I have some experience working with recorded tracks using a few of the mics in this guide.
+With proper vocal and instrument recording techniques and a decent room without many reflections, many of these mics have had vocals made their way to songs that are now reaching hundreds of thousands of plays on various platforms.
+Do check out each one’s unique features to see which one suits your purpose the best.

 Contributors